Bapppis/recall-dungeon/README.md

 - Easily extendable for new commands and actions

 -

 ## Combat and Stats

 - Per-hit resolution (updated):

   - Combat now uses a single to-hit roll per attempted hit (0–100).
 That roll is compared against the target's avoidance window and determines whether the attack misses (due to dodge or block) or proceeds to damage/crit resolution.
   - Dodge and block are considered parts of a single avoidance region (they are partitioned so the ranges don't overlap).
 Previously there was a hard cap of 0–80 on dodge/block in the docs; that cap has been removed.
 Effective dodge/block values are still clamped when used for probability checks (the implementation clamps to 0–100 at check time) and the partitioning logic ensures deterministic outcomes.
   - If the attack isn't avoided, crit is rolled per successful hit (crit chance clamped to 0–100 at check time).

 - Raw vs effective chances:

   - Raw crit/dodge/block values are stored unclamped and include equipment modifiers; they are clamped when used for probability checks.

 - Dexterity → Dodge:
   - Dodge = baseDodge + 2.5 × (DEX − 10).
 Negative DEX reduces dodge; positive DEX increases it.
+- Dexterity → Dodge:
+- Dodge = baseDodge + 2.5 × (DEX − 10).
+Negative DEX reduces dodge; positive DEX increases it.
 - Data-driven attacks:
   - There is no implicit default unarmed attack.
 If a creature can attack unarmed, its JSON must include an unarmed attack entry.

 ---

-## Mana Scaling
+## Mana & Stamina Scaling

 - Intelligence-based max mana:

   - Max mana scales from a base value by ±10% per point of INT relative to 10.
 The result is floored and never below 25.
   - When max changes (e.g., INT increases/decreases), current mana preserves the same fraction of max (ratio-preserving update).

+- Stamina regeneration:
+  - Base stamina regen is derived from max stamina as floor(maxStamina / 5).
+On top of that, creatures gain an extra stamina component computed as floor(2.5 \* WIS_bonus) where WIS_bonus = (WIS - 10) (LUCK is treated differently).
+That floored extra has a minimum of 1.
+  - Equipment may provide additional regen contributions (aggregated per creature).
 - When it updates:
   - Recomputed during finalizeAfterLoad() and whenever INT changes at runtime via setStat/modifyStat.

 ---

 ## Loading and Finalization

 - Loader pipeline:

   - Items load first so starting equipment ids resolve.
   - Creatures and players load from `src/main/resources/data/creatures/**`.
 Starting `inventory` and equipment slots (`helmet`, `armor`, `legwear`, `weapon`, `offhand`) are applied.
   - Properties are applied by id before finalization.

-- FinalizeAfterLoad does the following:
+- `finalizeAfterLoad()` responsibilities:
-   - Resets HP to base, then applies level/CON scaling.
+  - Resets HP to base and applies level/CON scaling.
-   - Recalculates max mana from INT (floored, min 25) and preserves current mana ratio.
+  - Recomputes max mana from INT and preserves current mana ratio.
-   - Sets stamina to max.
+  - Sets stamina to max and initializes stamina regen from base and WIS-derived components.
-   - Converts stored levels to XP so level-up bonuses are applied via XP.
+  - Converts stored levels to XP so level-up bonuses are applied via `addXp()`.

 Developer/testing hooks:

-- You can set `Creature.attackListener` to a consumer to receive per-attack roll details (raw, after crit, after resist, crit count, types) for tests or debugging.
+- `Creature.attackListener` — set this to a `Consumer<AttackReport>` to receive detailed per-attack reports (raw rolls, crit counts, after-resist damage, per-component diagnostics).
+Very useful for deterministic unit tests.
-- Combat prints (missed dodge/block, crits) are emitted to console for debugging/tests.
+- Non-interactive combat: the combat code supports programmatic/non-interactive runs to make tests and CI deterministic.

 ---